 All my reviews and opinions are based on my own experience, which may not be the same for everyone.
 If you choose to use them, then thank you for your support.

-Advertiser Disclosure: The Abundant Traveler is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com.
+Advertiser Disclosure: The Abundant Traveler is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as DailyDrop.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Editorial Disclaimer: The editorial content is not provided or commissioned by the credit card issuers.
-Opinions expressed here are the author’s alone, not those of the credit card issuers, and have not been reviewed, approved or otherwise endorsed by the credit card issuers.
+Editorial Disclaimer: Opinions expressed here are author’s alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
+This content has not been reviewed, approved, or otherwise endorsed by any of the entities included within the post.

 Today I’m going to be sharing with you everything that you need to know before you go to Cabo San Lucas in Mexico in the peninsula of Baja.